knightmstr/bloodhub/README.md

 "NEP DEV"

-All copyrights and licence are owned by developer.
+All copyrights and licences are owned by developer.